rrajsic/Chess-Layout-Engine/README.md

 First button is for all possible layouts
 Second button is for fundemental possible layouts (no rotation and reflection) Third button is one layout (fast)

+#TODO:
+#-Add styler for code formatting (astyler)
+#- Add statistics for layouts and time of executions (possibly with graphs"
+#- Add gif of GUI to Readme